 There are employment opportunities in nursing that provide job security.
 This is particularly true for professional nurses with a baccalaureate or higher degree.
 It is projected that nationwide professional-level nurses will be in demand far into the 21st century.
 Many UAMS nursing students have a job secured before graduation and have been actively recruited by prospective employers.
 Beginning graduates may earn approximately $34,000 annually, depending on the job setting and location.

-What opportunities are available for persons who have already licensed nurses (LPNs, RN Graduates of AD or Diploma programs)?
+What opportunities are available for persons who have already licensed nurses (licensed practical nurses, registered nurse graduates of associate degree or diploma programs)?

-UAMS CON provides opportunities for LPN’s and RNs to complete the baccalaureate-nursing program.
+The UAMS College of Nursing provides opportunities for licensed practical nurses and registered nurses to complete the baccalaureate nursing program.
 Some nontraditional options for completing required courses include CLEP exams and correspondence courses.
-Contact the College of Nursing Student Services office for more details at 501-686-5224.
+Contact the UAMS College of Nursing Student Services office for more details at 501-686-5224.